Then, an industrial and population boom was in full swing and pollutants often flowed unchecked into lakes, rivers, and bays.

 In 1969, NEIWPCC created the New England Regional Wastewater Institute (NERWI), a training school for wastewater treatment plant operators.
 The school was located on the campus of the Southern Maine Vocational Technical Institute in South Portland, Maine.

 After the passage of the federal Clean Water Act in 1972, NEIWPCC again expanded activities to include public outreach and an even greater emphasis on environmental training and assistance.

 In recent decades, our role has grown in response to the priorities of our member states.
 NEIWPCC’s programs today include the following areas:

 We also represents the views of our member states about proposed regulatory changes, using written communications and congressional testimony.

 In 1998, NERWI discontinued operations, but NEIWPCC has maintained a firm commitment to training.
-Today offer a diverse range of courses at locations throughout our member states.
+Today we offer a diverse range of courses at locations throughout our member states.
 NEIWPCC also manages Maine’s Joint Environmental Training Coordinating Committee.

 NEIWPCC continues to evolve as we respond to ever-changing water issues.
 Over the years, we have tapped the region’s considerable expertise, forged new partnerships, and explored fresh sources of funding.
 NEIWPCC remains flexible and adaptive so that we can address emerging issues in an efficient, effective manner and remain at the forefront of water management and protection.